MicrosoftDocs/win32/desktop-src/SysInfo/handles-and-objects.md

 ---
-Description: 'An object is a data structure that represents a system resource, such as a file, thread, or graphic image.' ms.assetid: '122acb9e-2a1b-480b-9207-5cc6bbe6b6d4'
+Description: An object is a data structure that represents a system resource, such as a file, thread, or graphic image. ms.assetid: 122acb9e-2a1b-480b-9207-5cc6bbe6b6d4
 title: Handles and Objects
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Handles and Objects